 For Umbraco 8, this means that:

-- 24 months after the final version 8 minor version is released - when Umbraco 8 enters the security-only phase - you can't create new sites nor baseline children that are based on Umbraco 8.
+- 24 months after the final Umbraco 8 minor version, Umbraco 8.18, was released - when Umbraco 8 enters the security-only phase - you can't create new sites nor baseline children that are based on Umbraco 8.
+This is February 2024.

-- We will support your existing Cloud projects on Umbraco 8 until its EOL date, three years after the final Umbraco 8 minor is released.
+- We will support your existing Cloud projects on Umbraco 8 until its EOL date in February 2025, three years after the final Umbraco 8 minor was released.

 Can I use Umbraco 8 after the EOL date?